DataExpert-io/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/README.md

 Running `pip install -r requirements.txt` will install them.

 Running pytest is easy.
-You just need to run `pytest` and you're good to go!
+You just need to run `python -m pytest` and you're good to go!